How to break a supercontinent

 22 Awst 2017

-Research by Professor Huw Davies of Cardiff University’s School of Earth and Ocean Sciences and Dr Martin Wolstencroft (JBA Risk Management), demonstrates how supercontinents are broken apart by a combined set of processes.
+Research by Professor Huw Davies of Cardiff University’s School of Earth and Environmental Sciences and Dr Martin Wolstencroft (JBA Risk Management), demonstrates how supercontinents are broken apart by a combined set of processes.

 A supercontinent comes into being when plate tectonics forges together most of the Earths' land mass through a series of collisions.
 The most recent supercontinet, Pangea, existed during the late Paleozoic and early Mesozoic eras approximately 335 million years ago and began to break apart about 175 million years ago.